Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Methods

-A group's focus is is high when individuals strongly concentrate their aggression towards opponents with a particular range of relative rank differences; it is low when aggression is spread across the entire group.
+A group's focus is high when individuals strongly concentrate their aggression towards opponents with a particular range of relative rank differences; it is low when aggression is spread across a wider range of individuals.
 Aggressive events in a group are summarized by the aggression matrix $A$, whose elements $A_{ij}$ count the number of times individual $i$ aggressed against individual $j$.

 To define focus we first construct the relative-aggression distribution, $R(\Delta)$, which measures the level of aggression between individuals separated by $\Delta$ steps in relative rank.
 If we define $P_\Delta$ as the set of all pairs $\{i,j\}$ where $i$ is $\Delta$ ranks above $j$, then $R$ is defined as